- Reference Number: HEY-315/2018

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

 This leaflet has been produced to provide general information about superficial radiotherapy treatment.
 Many of your questions should be answered by this leaflet.
 It is not intended to replace discussion between your doctor and you.
-If after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Radiotherapy is the use of X-rays to treat cancer.
 In this case, low energy X-rays ensures superficial (shallow) penetration of the skin.
 The X-rays focus on the precise area for treatment that has been decided by your consultant.
-They will also prescribe the most effective type treatment for you and this may differ from one person to the next.
+Your consultant will have also prescribed the most effective type treatment for you and this may differ from one person to the next.
 This could also mean that you may have to undergo more than one treatment of superficial radiotherapy.

 You will be given an appointment and at this appointment the area which is going to undergo treatment will be ‘marked up’.
-This means your consultant will mark up the precise treatment area and the details will be recorded.
-This could involve drawing on your skin with a temporary marker pen, making a template, taking measurements or even taking a photograph.
-Once this process is complete, the treatment dose can be calculated and any further equipment such as shielding, to protect areas we want to avoid treating, can be made.
-This shielding, if required, is very small and can be placed easily onto your skin.
+This means your consultant will mark up the precise treatment area on your body and the details will be recorded.
+This may involve your consultant drawing on your skin with a temporary marker pen, making a template, taking measurements or even taking a photograph.
+Once this process is complete, the treatment dose can be calculated and any further equipment, such as shielding, to protect areas we want to avoid treating, can be made.
+The shielding if required is very small and can be placed easily onto your skin.

-For some patients whose treatment is near to the eye it may be necessary to use an internal eye shield to protect the eye.
+For some patients, whose treatment is near to the eye, it may be necessary to use an internal eye shield to protect the eye.
 This would involve eye-drops being administered to numb your eye, prior to the shield being inserted.
 The shield is inserted under your eyelid, just like a contact lens.

 Superficial radiotherapy is a quick, simple and painless process.
 You will be positioned on the treatment couch and we will try and make you as comfortable as possible.
-The machine will then be positioned over the area to be treated with light contact of the skin.
-Once set up, the radiographers will stand in the control room, next to the treatment room where you will be observed at all times through a window.
+The machine will then be positioned over the area to be treated and will make light contact with the skin.
+Once the machine has been set up the Radiographers will stand in the control room, which is next to the treatment room and they will be able to observe you at all times through the window.

-Treatment times and number of visits vary according to your prescription.
-Typically, treatment time is 1–2 minutes and the number of visits from 1–20 (Monday-Friday).
-You will normally visit as an outpatient and your course of treatment will depend on the type of cancer, its location and size.
+The number of radiotherapy treatments you require will vary according to your treatment prescription.
+Your treatment will normally be performed as an outpatient procedure and your course of treatment will depend on the type of cancer, its location and size.

 Short term and long term side effects

-During treatment, the area being treated could gradually become red.
-You may experience irritation and in some cases the area being treated may discharge a little, and form scabs.
+During radiotherapy treatment the area which is being treated may gradually become red.
+You may also experience some irritation and in some cases the area may discharge a little and form scabs.
 During your period of treatment, you will be regularly reviewed and skin care advice will be given to you at every step of the way.
-The effects of the treatment will continue for approximately 4 weeks after completion of your course.
+The effects of the treatment will continue for approximately four weeks after completion of your course.

-Long term effects can take several years to develop and could include; skin colour alterations in the area treated, skin atrophy (thinning of the skin), increased sensitivity to the sun, telangiectasia, (enlarged thin walled blood vessels close to the surface of the skin).
+Long term effects can take several years to develop and could include; skin colour alterations in the area treated, skin atrophy (thinning of the skin); increased sensitivity to the sun and telangiectasia (enlarged thin walled blood vessels close to the surface of the skin).

-Once your treatment is finished, you will be given advice about continuing skin care and what you can expect in the next few weeks.
-A follow up appointment will be made and your progress can be discussed with your consultant during the follow up visit.
+Once your treatment is finished you will be given further advice about how to care for your skin and what you can expect in the next few weeks.
+A follow up appointment will also be made for you and you can then discuss your progress with your consultant at this appointment.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Radiotherapy Information and Support Team on telephone number: (01482) 461206, or Email: email@example.com
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Information and Support Team on telephone number: (01482) 461206.

 General Advice and Consent